 - Opting for sashimi or nigiri over rolls

-When selecting sushi for bodybuilding, consider choosing sashimi (thinly sliced raw fish without rice) or nigiri (raw fish atop a small bed of rice) over rolls.
-These options typically contain fewer calories and carbohydrates compared to rolls, while still providing high-quality lean protein from the fish.
+When selecting sushi for bodybuilding, consider choosing sashimi or nigiri over rolls.
+Sashimi is thinly sliced raw fish without rice.
+Nigiri is raw fish atop a small bed of rice.
+These options typically contain fewer calories and carbohydrates compared to rolls.
+They still provide high-quality lean protein from the fish.
 This allows bodybuilders to prioritize protein intake while controlling carbohydrate consumption.

 - Avoiding high-calorie ingredients and sauces